360 CARLA Career Symposium & Training Grenoble

 -

-Moderated by Melany KORAL SOTO CARRION & Bianca GARCIA(Saint Etienne University)
+Moderated by Melany KORAL SOTO CARRION & Bianca GARCIA(Saint-Etienne University, France)

 More information soon.